kg6zvp/clear-aligner/README.md

 The template database file is created automatically when executing `yarn dev-electron` or any of the `yarn build*` commands, including the platform builds.
-These build steps will _only_ create the template database file if it's missing.
+These build steps will _only_ create the template database file when it's missing.
 This may be manually recreated at any time by executing the following shell script:

 ```